All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Has There Been Any Progress Toward FDA Approval for TB-500?

 The parent compound, thymosin beta-4, has been studied in several clinical contexts.
 RegeneRx Biopharmaceuticals conducted clinical trials investigating thymosin beta-4 for corneal wound healing (under the name RGN-259) and for pressure ulcers and venous stasis ulcers .
-These trials showed promising results in some endpoints, but the compound has not yet received FDA approval for any indication.
+These trials showed promising results in some endpoints, but the compound hasn't yet received FDA approval for any indication.

 How Does FormBlends Ensure Quality Without FDA Approval?